-Stock market liberalizations deliver undeniable benefits over the short-to-medium term but, viewed over a more extensive horizon, the data raise questions about the longer-run cost-benefit trade-off.
-For instance, extending figures 4 and 5 to ten years beyond the liberalization dates in table 1 would reveal the collapse in investment and output associated with the Asian Crisis.
-In addition to its effect on real variables, there is the additional question of whether liberalizations also amplify the cycle in asset prices (Graciela Laura Kaminsky and Schmukler 2002).
-For instance, in contrast to the efficient-markets prediction that there should be no revaluation of assets once markets are open to foreign investors, equity prices continue to rise for two to three years after stock market liberalizations but then lose significant value over the longer term (Martell and Stulz 2003).
-At first glance, the boom-bust cycle in output, investment, and asset prices seems consistent with the view that liberalizations cause crises, but there are at least three important points to keep in mind.
+Stock market liberalizations deliver undeniable benefits over the short-to-medium term, but viewed over a more extensive horizon, the data raise questions about the longer-run costbenefit tradeoff.
+For instance, extending Figures 4 and 5 to ten years beyond the liberalization dates in Table 1 would reveal the collapse in investment and output associated with the Asian Crisis.
+In addition to its effect on real variables, there is the additional question of whether liberalizations also amplify the cycle in asset prices (Kaminsky and Schmukler, 2002).
+For instance, in contrast to the efficient-markets prediction that there should be no revaluation of assets once markets are open to foreign investors, equity prices continue to rise for two to three years after stock market liberalizations, but then lose significant value over the longer term (Martell and Stulz, 2003).
+At first glance, the boom-bust cycle in output, investment and asset prices seems consistent with the view that liberalizations cause crises, but there are at least three important points to keep in mind.

-First, crises occur not only in countries that liberalize the capital account, but also in those where capital controls are in place (Forbes 2007b).
-There is, in fact, some systematic evidence that the occurrence of crises and the imposition of capital controls are positively correlated (Reuven Glick and Michael Hutchison 2000; Eichengreen 2003).
+First, crises occur not in only in countries that liberalize the capital account, but also in those where capital controls are in place (Forbes, 2006).
+There is, in fact, some systematic evidence that the occurrence of crises and the imposition of capital controls are positively correlated (Glick and Hutchinson, 2000; Eichengreen, 2003).
 So it is equally plausible that bad policy precipitates crises and countries impose capital controls as a way to postpone the financial-market consequences (such as depreciation of the currency) of weak or deteriorating fundamentals.
 In other words, at least some of the existing evidence supports the notion that poor macroeconomic policies, not capital account liberalizations, cause crises.

 Second, when trying to determine whether liberalizations or fundamentals cause crises, it is important to think critically about timing.
-The median stock market liberalization date in table 1 is 1989-five years prior to the Mexican Crisis of December 1994 and almost a decade before the Asian crisis of 1997.
+The median stock market liberalization date in Table 1 is 1989-five years prior to the Mexican crisis of December 1994 and almost 10 years before the Asian crisis of 1997.
 Given the length of time between the onset of stock market liberalizations and the rash of subsequent emerging-market financial crises, any causal link between the two is far from obvious.
 Of course, the seeds of a misguided policy may take a long time to yield their bitter fruit, so lags in timing alone cannot dismiss the possibility that stock market liberalizations played a role.
-Nevertheless, the more proximate and plausible cause of the crises would appear to be a combination of fixed exchange rates and the build-up of short-term dollardenominated debt: tesobonos in the case of Mexico and interbank loans in the case of Asia (Fischer 2001; Krueger 2000; Mishkin 1997, 2000; Obstfeld and Rogoff 1995).
+Nevertheless, the more proximate and plausible cause of the crises would appear to be the build-up of short-term dollar-denominated debt: tesobonos in the case of Mexico and interbank loans in the case of Asia (Krueger, 2000; Mishkin, 1996, 2000).